nya3jp/tast/docs/writing_tests.md

 testing package] for more information about writing unit tests for Go code.
 The [Best practices for writing Chrome OS unit tests] document contains additional suggestions that may be helpful (despite being C++-centric).

+## Test structure

+As seen in the test declaration above, each test is comprised of a single exported function that receives a [testing.State] struct.
+This is defined in the [Tast testing package] (not to be confused with [Go's `testing` package] for unit testing) and is used to log progress and report failures.

+### Startup and shutdown

+If a test requires the system to be in a particular state before it runs, it should include code that tries to get the system into that state if it isn't there already.
+Previous tests may have aborted mid-run; it's not safe to make assumptions that they undid all temporary changes that they made.

+Tests should also avoid performing unnecessary de-initialization steps on
+completion: UI tests should leave Chrome logged in at completion instead of restarting it, for example.
+Since later tests can't safely make assumptions about the initial state of the system, they'll need to e.g. restart Chrome again regardless, which takes even more time.
+In addition to resulting in a faster overall running time for the suite, leaving the system in a logged-in state makes it easier for developers to manually inspect it after running the test when diagnosing a failure.

+Note that tests should still undo atypical configuration that leaves the system in a non-fully-functional state, though.
+For example, if a test needs to temporarily stop a service, it should restart it before exiting.

+### Contexts and timeouts

+Tast uses [context.Context] to implement timeouts.
+The [testing.State] struct's `Context` function returns a [context.Context] with an associated deadline that expires when the test's timeout is reached.
+The context's `Done` function returns a [channel] that can be used within a [select] statement to wait for expiration, after which the context's `Err` function returns a non-`nil` error.
+The [testing.Poll] function makes it easier to honor timeouts while polling for a condition.

+Any function that performs a blocking operation should take a [context.Context] (typically as its first argument) and return an error if the context expires before the operation finishes.

 ### Scoping and shared code